mongodb/docs-app-services/source/mongodb/tables/role-configuration.rst

        information, see :ref:`roles`.

-       If Device Sync (Flexible Mode) is enabled, the assigned role must be :ref:`sync compatible <sync-compatible-roles>`.
-If the role is not sync compatible, but its ``apply_when`` evaluated to true, others roles are not considered; access is denied.
+       If Device Sync (Flexible Mode) is enabled, the assigned role must be :ref:`Sync compatible <sync-compatible-roles>`.
+If the role is not Sync compatible, but its ``apply_when`` evaluated to true, others roles are not considered; access is denied.